SCSI connector: Single Connector Attachment

-To make better use of their hot-plugging capability, SCA drives usually are installed into drive bays into which they slide with ease.
-At the far end of these bays is the backplane of the SCSI subsystem located with a connector that plugs into the drive automatically when it is inserted.
+To make better use of their hot-plugging capability, SCA drives are usually installed into drive bays into which they slide with ease.
+At the far end of these bays is the backplane of the SCSI subsystem, located with a connector that plugs into the drive automatically when it is inserted.

 Full hot-swappable functionality still requires the support of other software and hardware components of the system.
-In particular the operating system and RAID layers will need hot-swap support to enable hard drive hot-swapping to be carried out without shutting down the system.
+In particular, the operating system and RAID layers will need hot-swap support to enable hard drive hot-swapping to be carried out without shutting down the system.

 Serial SCSI

-Serial SCSI disk-drives use smaller connectors due to the reduced number of signals required.
+Serial SCSI disk drives use smaller connectors due to the reduced number of signals required.
 There are three types of physical layer transports specified: